endtwist/kerning.js/README.md

 CSS, meet kerning.
 Kerning, meet CSS.
 Kern, style, transform, and scale your web type with real CSS rules, automatically.

-Kerning.js is a single script, small, and has no dependencies.
+Kerning.js is a single script, small, and only depends on jQuery.
 Add it to your page, add some CSS rules, and your text will be beautified.

 Status
 ------